 The first students were accepted in the PhD programme at the Estonian Academy of Arts in 1995.
 The first doctoral theses were defended at the Academy in the same year.
 In 2002, the curricula for architecture, art history, as well as cultural heritage and restoration were accredited.

-In 2005, the Doctoral School was established at the Estonian Academy of Arts and a new media and design curriculum was added (since 2007 renamed as the Art and Design programme).
+In 2005, the Doctoral School was established at the Estonian Academy of Arts and a new media and design curriculum was added (since 2007 renamed as Art and Design).